 Passenger classes such as the Saints tended to be fitted with screw reverse after around 1907, and in some cases the earlier locomotives were converted.
 In the Collett era even mixed traffic locomotives tended to have screw reverse - one may note that the 2251 class originally had lever reverse but later had screw reverse fitted.

 In the end the GWR tended to use screw reverse for passenger locomotives and lever reverse for shunters and freight.
-The Collett era autofitted tank engines had screw reverse.
-In that context its interesting to note that the 1500 class had lever reverse and the 9400 screw reverse.
+The Collett era autofitted six wheeled tank engines, 1400, 5400 and 6400 had screw reverse and classes without the auto gear, 5700, 7400 and 1600 for example, lever reverse.
 Its also interesting to note that as late as the 1950s there was a proposal to refit the big 4700 class mixed traffic 2-8-0s with screw reverse, but in the end it was designed but not implemented.